Moremar/IT_tutorials/Node.js/README.md

 Depending on the type of error, several strategies can be used to handle errors :
 - return the same page and display an error message, for example if user input is invalid in a form
-- return a custom page for that error (404 when requesting an unknowned page, 500 when a server error occured...)
+- return a custom page for that error (404 when requesting an unknown page, 500 when a server error occured...)

 Errors are handled in `try {} catch {}` blocks for synchronous code, and `.then().catch()` blocks for asynchronous code.
 To avoid having similar `.catch()` block in many middlewares handling the same type of error (for example a DB issue), we can instead create a custom error from our middleware and pass it to the `next()` method.